Pipeline Pull-through Rate Analysis Explained

 What is a Pull-Through Rate?

-The Pull-Through Rate is the probability at a point in time that a given Interest Rate Lock Commitment (IRLC) will close and fund.
+The pull-through rate mortgage definition is the probability at a point in time that a given Interest Rate Lock Commitment (IRLC) will close and fund.

 Correctly forecasting this rate is the single most important factor in generating an accurate hedge recommendation and accurate mortgage pipeline risk management.
 Effective mortgage pipeline forecasting is a key component of determining how much hedge coverage a pipeline will need.